Cape Fear Regional Theatre, NC

 • Acquired funding from the Kiwanis Clubs to tour our children’s productions to every local elementary school, free of charge, ensuring every child would see a live theatre performance in 2011.

-• In 2010 we partnered with the Women’s Center to produce the Vagina Monologues, which had 7 actors who ranged from their 20’s-60’s, from the boards of both institutions and two from NYC.
+• Partnered with the Women’s Center to produce the Vagina Monologues, which had actors who ranged from their 20’s-60’s.
 This show raised funds and awareness for women’s issues.

 Vital Theatre Company, NYC